Houdini is Haunting the Wrong Mansion

 For the next several years, his widow referred to her home in Hollywood, meaning

-Laurel Canyon.
-There, she conducted at least one séance to try to contact the spirit of
+Canyon.
+There, she conducted at least one séance to try to contact the spirit of her late

-her late husband.
-When a magician's convention was held in Hollywood, the summer
+husband.
+When a magician's convention was held in Hollywood, the summer of 1935,

-of 1935, Bessie threw a cocktail party for 500 visiting magicians and their wives.
-The
+Bessie threw a cocktail party for 500 visiting magicians and their wives.
+The party was held

 It was at that point, that the press began calling the Walker mansion "Houdini House."

-knew he lived in the house where his widow was living.
+he lived in the house where his widow was living.
 2435.
-But the public and the
+But the public and the press were

 Ralf Walker died in 1935.
 Bessie Houdini moved the next year when 2398 (and 2435)